 If My Dog Catches Distemper What Treatments Might Help?

-Veterinarians have not reported any specific medications or treatments that kill distemper virus within a dog’s body.
-So we are limited to “supportive care”.
-That is, seeing to it that your dog is properly hydrated, administering antibiotics to combat secondary bacterial infections, providing warmth as required, lowering fever (antipyretics) when required and the like.
+Veterinarians have not reported any medications or treatments that kill distemper virus within your dog’s body.
+So, we are limited to “supportive care”.
+That means assuring that your dog is properly hydrated, administering antibiotics to combat secondary bacterial infections, providing warmth as required, lowering fever with antipyretics when necessary, nutritional support, and the like.
 Nebulization of antibiotics to combat pneumonia is sometimes helpful.
-Some young dogs will recover, some will not depending on the strength of their immune system and, perhaps, the strain of distemper virus that they were exposed to and perhaps the size of the initial virus dose.
-We really do not know.
+When diarrhea accompanies CDV, medications that slow your dog’s intestinal motility and soothe and coat its intestinal lining are indicated.
+Many of the young dogs that arrive with distemper have concurrent health problems – intestinal parasites such as hookworms, other parasites, skin and ear infections, and vitamin deficiencies.
+Those issues also need to be attended to by your veterinarian to improve your dog’s chances of recovery.
+Some young dogs will recover, and some will not, depending on the strength of their immune system, body reserves and, perhaps, the strain of distemper virus that they were exposed to.

 You are on the Vetspace animal health website